Information for Pharmacists

 A: The European guidelines* on the use if urea recommend a dose of 0.25-0.50g/Kg (a 140lb person then would take 15.75 - 31.5g) UpToDate discusses a daily dose of 30g.

-A: ure-Na may be covered by health insurance through Prior Authorization.
+ure-Na may be covered by health insurance under the medical benefit through prior authorization.
 If ure-Na is not covered by insurance, it may be a tax deductible qualified medical expense.

 Dosing for a Prior Auth: ure-Na is packaged in 8 count boxes.
 If a patient is on 15g/day the dispensing request on the PA will be ure-Na 8 count x 4.
 If the patient is on 15g/BID (30g/day) the dispensing request will be ure-Na 8 count x 8.
-The Billing code used in place of an NDC is:62530-0000-11
+The billing code (HCPCS) for coverage under medical benefit is A9999.

 A: The European Guidelines* recommend the use of urea in moderate to profound hyponatremia.

-A: Mild GI upset has been seen in a minority of patients taking urea.
+A: Mild GI upset has been seen in a minority of patients taking ure-Na.

 A: Urea is not nephrotoxic or hepatotoxic like other therapeutic options for the management of hyponatremia.